timabell/sln-items-sync/README.md

 `SolutionItems` folder will be created and populated if missing.
 The name can be customized with `--folder`.

+If there is only one `.sln` file in the current folder then the `--solution` argument can be omitted and it will automatically be found.

 ## License

 - [A-GPL v3](LICENSE)